M4rt4M/IN4.0-TAC4-Capstone-Project-2-coin-sorter/README.md

 5 - Display program configurations <br>
 6 - Quit the program<br><br></p>

-These menu choices should be repeated until the user quits.
-Option 1 and 2 should prompt the user to enter some values, where the input values should be validated before being passed to the relevant methods in order to generate some results.
+<p>These menu choices should be repeated until the user quits.
+Option 1 and 2 should prompt the user to enter some values, where the input values should be validated before being passed to the relevant methods in order to generate some results.</p>
-When Option 4 is chosen, the user should be presented with the following sub-menu allowing them to interactively set the following details for the program:
+<p>When Option 4 is chosen, the user should be presented with the following sub-menu allowing them to interactively set the following details for the program: <br><br>

-***Set Details Sub-Menu***
+***Set Details Sub-Menu*** <br>
-1 - Set currency
+1 - Set currency <br>
-2 - Set minimum coin input value
+2 - Set minimum coin input value <br>
-3 - Set maximum coin input value
+3 - Set maximum coin input value <br>
-4 - Return to main menu
+4 - Return to main menu <br><br></p>

-These menu choices should be repeated until the user chooses Option 4 in the Sub-Menu and returns to the main menu.
-Again, all user input values should be validated.
+<p>These menu choices should be repeated until the user chooses Option 4 in the Sub-Menu and returns to the main menu.
+Again, all user input values should be validated.</p>

-Part 3:
+<h2>Part 3:</h2>
-Create a GUI for the menu.
+<p>Create a GUI for the menu.
 The user should be presented with a graphical menu based on the structure of the textual menu created in Part 2.
-You should make any changes necessary to the original text menu code to meet the requirements of Part 3.
+You should make any changes necessary to the original text menu code to meet the requirements of Part 3.</p>

-You can use either PyQT or PyGUI.
-The technology choice has no impact on the marking process; you should ensure that the GUI components are:
+<p>You can use either PyQT or PyGUI.
+The technology choice has no impact on the marking process; you should ensure that the GUI components are: <br>
-• Appropriately selected for the intended purpose e.g. you shouldn’t use checkboxes for menu options.
+• Appropriately selected for the intended purpose e.g. you shouldn’t use checkboxes for menu options. <br>
-• You should investigate and implement a range of GUI components e.g. the GUI shouldn’t only consist of a single textbox duplicated across all options.
+• You should investigate and implement a range of GUI components e.g. the GUI shouldn’t only consist of a single textbox duplicated across all options. <br>
-• All information and options are clearly indicated in the design e.g. the user can intuitively understand what, where and how information should be input/output.
+• All information and options are clearly indicated in the design e.g. the user can intuitively understand what, where and how information should be input/output. <br></p>